 Provide choices: Just like you, pets prefer comfortable sleeping places and may change their location based on their need for more or less warmth.
 Give them some safe options to allow them to vary their sleeping place to adjust to their needs.

 Stay inside.
 Cats and dogs should be kept inside during cold weather.
 It's a common belief that dogs and cats are more resistant than people to cold weather because of their fur, but it's untrue.
-Like people, cats and dogs are susceptible to frostbite and hypothermia and should be kept inside.
+Like people, cats and dogs are susceptible to frostbite and hypothermia and generally should be kept inside.
 Longer-haired and thick-coated dog breeds, such as huskies and other dogs bred for colder climates, are more tolerant of cold weather; but no pet should be left outside for long periods in below-freezing weather.

 Play dress-up: If your dog has a short coat or seems bothered by the cold weather, consider a sweater or dog coat.
 Have several on hand, so you can use a dry sweater or coat each time your dog goes outside.
 Wet sweaters or coats can actually make your dog colder.
 Some pet owners also use booties to protect their dog's feet; if you choose to use them, make sure they fit properly.